Consistency in Approach

 - Label all items of clothing; right down to the pants and socks.
 It will help to ensure that the carers can send home the correct clothing at the end of the day.

-- If your childcare centre still has a rest period in the afternoon place a Pull-Ups Toilet Training pant in with the sheets as a reminder for your child’s carers to help put this on before rest time.
+- If your childcare centre still has a rest period in the afternoon place a Nappy-Pants Toilet Training pant in with the sheets as a reminder for your child's carers to help put this on before rest time.

-- Provide the day care with the Pull-Ups Toilet Training chart so they can record each attempt, success and accident that your child has throughout the day.
+- Provide the day care with the Nappy-Pants Toilet Training chart so they can record each attempt, success and accident that your child has throughout the day.
 This provides a good basis for discussion each day.

 Pressure to Train from Childcare

 Most long day care centres will be able to cope with a toddler who is not toilet trained until they are quite old.
 However, you may find that some pre-schools will be hesitant to welcome a toddler who is not toilet trained, or may ask that they are toilet trained before they start coming in.
 This usually relates to the facilities available and the staff to child ratio.

 Of course, this can often create a lot of pressure to toilet train prior to starting preschool.